 SEI 2020 has been cancelled due to the COVID-19 pandemic

-We hope you will consider attending SEI 2021 which will be held at Northwestern University.
+We hope you will consider attending SEI 2021 which will be held entirely online.
 We anticipate most of our scheduled 2020 instructors (see below) to return for SEI 2021.

 Steven M. Adams